htefera/Dynamic-Knowledge-Graph-Modelling/README.md

-# Knowledge Graph Exploration using GraphDB, SPARQL and RDF
+# Exploring Knowledge Graphs with GraphDB, SPARQL, and RDF

 ## Project Overview